 Expense #4: The Surprises

 Sure, you’ve set aside funds for Fido’s new dog bed.
 But have you thought about your canine rainy day fund?

-Picture this: you’re in the running for a big promotion at work…and final interviews are at a branch out of state.
+Picture this: you’re running for a big promotion at work, and final interviews are at a branch out of state.
 Suddenly, you’re scrambling to find an affordable boarding kennel.

 Or maybe Spot’s a little more headstrong than you thought.
 Now you’re forking over $100+ for puppy kindergarten.

 Every owner’s surprise expenses will vary.
-Some of the most common include:
+Here are some of the most common additional expenses for your Goldie.